HakaiInstitute/hakai-api-client-matlab/README.md

 # Installation

-Copy The Hakai package folder and GetFullPath.m into your matlab path or place in the working directory of your project.
+Copy The Hakai package folder into your matlab path or place in the working directory of your project.

 # Quickstart